 - COVID-19 Disease Indicator Summaries

-- National Contact Tracing System (NCTS) – How your personal information is managed
+- National Contact Tracing Solution (NCTS) – How your personal information is managed

 It's important to answer your phone, so the PHU, Ministry and Healthline can provide advice to you and check on your wellbeing.

 By email: These emails will come from [email protected] with the subject line “COVID-19 Daily Survey for Disease Contact”.
 You may need to check your junk mail.
 These are automated so you are not required to reply to the email, instead you will need to click on the link to complete the health check questions.
 It is very important that you complete these surveys each day.

 NZ COVID Tracer is a Ministry of Health app that supports fast and effective contact tracing by creating a digital diary of the places you visit.
 It enables the Ministry to quickly notify you if you scanned into the same place at the same time as a COVID-19 case.

 An app notification is a simple way of making you aware of any risk of exposure to COVID-19.